Delaware Aqueduct

 The Delaware Aqueduct is an aqueduct in the New York City water supply system.
-It takes water from the Rondout, Cannonsville, Neversink, and Pepacton reservoirs on the west bank of the Hudson River through the Chelsea Pump Station, then into the West Branch, Kensico, and Hillview reservoirs on the east bank, ending at Hillview in Yonkers, New York.
+It takes water from the Rondout, Cannonsville, Neversink, and Pepacton reservoirs on the west bank of the Hudson River through the Chelsea Pump Station near Beacon, New York, then into the West Branch, Kensico, and Hillview reservoirs on the east bank, ending at Hillview in Yonkers, New York.

-The aqueduct was constructed between 1939 and 1945, and carries approximately half of New York City's water supply of 1.3 e9USgal per day.
-At 13.5 ft wide and 85 mi long, the Delaware Aqueduct is the world's longest tunnel.
+Built between 1939 and 1945, the Delaware Aqueduct carries about half of New York City's water supply of 1.3 e9USgal per day.
+At 13.5 ft wide and 85 mi long, it is the world's longest tunnel.

 Reservoirs and watersheds

 The Delaware Aqueduct carries water from the 95 sqmi, 49.6 e9USgal watershed using the Rondout, Cannonsville, Neversink and Pepacton reservoirs with the Delaware and Neversink tunnels.
 (The latter three reservoirs are within the Delaware River watershed.
-Rondout is considered by the New York City Department of Environmental Protection (NYCDEP) to be part of the Delaware system despite being firmly within the Hudson River watershed.)
+The water from the Rondout Reservoir is collected as part of the Delaware system, though the Rondout Creek is part of the Hudson River watershed.)

-Combined, the four reservoirs account for 1012 sqmi of watershed and 320.4 e9USgal of capacity, 890 e6USgal of which goes to the city — 50% of daily demand.
+Combined, the four reservoirs account for 1012 sqmi of watershed and 320.4 e9USgal of capacity, 890 e6USgal of which goes to the city — half of daily demand.
 All this water is fed from the Rondout to West Branch Reservoir in Putnam County (part of the Croton River watershed, which includes the flow of the upstream Boyds Corner Reservoir), then to the Kensico, and Hillview reservoirs in southern Westchester County, before continuing on to distribution within New York City.